Christmas (Baby Please Come Home): Live performances

-Beginning in 1986 and continuing for 29 years, Darlene Love performed the song annually on the episode before Christmas of Late Night with David Letterman (NBC, 1986–92) and Late Show with David Letterman (CBS, 1993–2014), 28 times in all.
+Darlene Love performed the song on Late Night with David Letterman (NBC) in 1986.
+She then sang it annually for 20 years (1994–2014) on the episode before Christmas on Late Show with David Letterman (CBS), 21 times in all.
 The exception was in 2007 when Love was unable to perform due to the Writers' Strike and a repeat of her 2006 performance was shown instead.
 She performed the song with Paul Shaffer and the show's house band (The World's Most Dangerous Band at NBC, the CBS Orchestra at CBS).
+She gave a surprise performance of the song with Shaffer in a video uploaded to Letterman's YouTube channel in December 2023.

 Love also performed the song on December 24, 2013, in front of traders at the New York Stock Exchange as the market closed for the day.

-Beginning in 2015, the tradition of Love's annual performance of the song moved to The View (ABC, 2015–present), where it has continued during its last edition before Christmas in the years since, only skipping out the 2021 edition due to being exposed to a positive COVID-19 case resulting in a quarantine; a compilation of her previous performances was shown instead.
+Beginning in 2015, the tradition of Love's annual performance of the song moved to The View (ABC, 2015–2023), where it has continued during its last edition before Christmas until 2023. only skipping out the 2021 edition due to being exposed to a positive COVID-19 case resulting in a quarantine; a compilation of her previous performances was shown instead.

+In 2024, after a prolonged negotiation, Love brought the annual tradition to The Tonight Show Starring Jimmy Fallon; she performed the song on the December 18 episode, backed by Paul Shaffer, Little Steven and the Disciples of Soul.

 Legacy

 In December 2010, Rolling Stone magazine ranked "Christmas (Baby Please Come Home)" first on its list of The Greatest Rock and Roll Christmas Songs, noting that "nobody can match Love's emotion and sheer vocal power."
-The song has also been used in several movies.
+The song has also been used in several movies as well as being featured as an intro song for Westwood One's broadcasts of NFL Christmas Day games.

-Cover versions
+Other versions

-"Christmas (Baby Please Come Home)" was not widely recognized after its initial release but has gone on to be covered many times by different artists over the years.
-One of the early cover versions was by The Quiet Jungle for the 1968 album The Story of Snoopy's Christmas.
+The song has become a Christmas standard and has since been recorded multiple times by prominent artists.
+Love has noted that her two favourite covers of the song are Mariah Carey and U2's for their originality and vocal harmonies respectively.